-- reclassify or change our class A common stock (other than changes resulting from a subdivision or combination), or - consolidate or merge with or into any person or sell, lease, transfer, convey or otherwise dispose of all or substantially all of our assets and those of our subsidiaries taken as a whole to another person, and the holders of our class A common stock receive stock, other securities or other property or assets (including cash or any combination thereof) with respect to or in exchange for their class A common stock, each outstanding debenture will, without the consent of any holders of the debentures, become convertible only into the consideration the holders of the debentures would have received if they had converted their debentures based on the applicable conversion rate, immediately prior to such reclassification, change, consolidation, merger, sale, lease, transfer, conveyance or other disposition (assuming such holder of class A common stock received proportionately the same consideration received by all class A common stock holders in the aggregate).
+- · reclassify or change our class A common stock (other than changes resulting from a subdivision or combination), or - consolidate or merge with or into any person or sell, lease, transfer, convey or otherwise dispose of all or substantially all of our assets and those of our subsidiaries taken as a whole to another person, and the holders of our class A common stock receive stock, other securities or other property or assets (including cash or any combination thereof) with respect to or in exchange for their class A common stock, each outstanding debentures will, without the consent of any holders of the debentures and upon satisfaction of a conversion condition, become convertible only into the consideration the holders of the debentures would have received if they had converted their debentures solely into our class A common stock based on the applicable conversion rate immediately prior to such reclassification, change, consolidation, merger, sale, lease, transfer, conveyance or other disposition (assuming such holder of class A common stock received proportionately the same consideration received by all class A common stock holders in the aggregate), except that the provisions above under "-Settlement Upon Conversion" shall continue to apply following any such transaction, with the daily conversion values based on the consideration received in such transaction.
 In the event holders of our class A common stock have the opportunity to elect the form of consideration to be received in such transaction, then from and after the effective date of such transaction, the debentures shall be convertible into the consideration that a majority of the holders of our class A common stock who made such an election received in such transaction.
 We may not become a party to any such transaction unless its terms are consistent with the foregoing.